-This post shares cheap DIY furniture ideas, specifically 40 projects that cost less to build yourself instead of buy.
+This post shares cheap DIY furniture ideas, specifically 40 projects that might just cost less to build yourself instead of buy.
 There’s something for every room in the house.

 Hey all, today I’m sharing a big ol’ roundup of 40 projects that cost less to build yourself instead of buy.
 I love DIYing for this very reason—that and the fact that you can make something that’s exactly what you want for your space.
 So let’s jump right in.